thkwznk/aseprite-scripts/README.md

 An extension for [Aseprite](https://www.aseprite.org/) that adds animation-related functionalities:

 - **Import Animation** (in _Edit_ menu) - allows for importing an animation from another sprite with an on-screen guide.
 Source animation can be based on a layer, a tag, or a selection.
-Imported animation can be static or move in a linear or sine pattern.
+Imported animation can have one of the following movement patterns:

+  - Static
+  - Shake
+  - Linear
+  - Sine
+  - Parabola

 - **Loop Animation** (in _Edit_ menu) - generates a perfect loop from multiple animations on separate layers with a different number of frames.

 Known issues: